openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 # Graphics #

+_By: [Michael Hadley](http://www.mikewesthad.com/) with generous editor support from [Abraham Avnisan](http://abrahamavnisan.com/) and [Brannon Dorsey](http://brannondorsey.com/)_

-_This chapter builds off of chapters 2 and 3, so if you aren't familiar with basic C++ and creating openFrameworks projects, check out those chapters first._
+This chapter builds off of chapters 2 and 3, so if you aren't familiar with basic C++ and creating openFrameworks projects, check out those chapters first.

 In sections 1 and 2, we will create "paintbrushes" where the mouse is our brush and our code defines how our brush makes marks on the screen.
 In section 3, we will explore something called "coordinate system transformations" to create hypnotizing, spiraling rectangles.
 Source code for the projects is linked at the end of each section.
 If you feel lost at any point, don't hesitate to look at the completed code!
 You can check out the whole collection of code [here](https://github.com/openframeworks/ofBook/tree/master/04_intro_to_graphics/code).

-**Chapter Roadmap:**
+**Chapter Outline:**

 1. Brushes with Basic Shapes
 	1. Basic Shapes